Eidonko/Permutation-feed-povray/README.md

 The resulting picture is available as 000011222.png.

-Please share with me the pictures that you create and like most!
+Please share with me the pictures that you create and like the most!

 (Eidon@tutanota.com)